What To Do With Old Clothes? 10 Eco-Disposal Tips for a Worn-Out Wardrobe

 - Donate to local homeless shelters, women’s shelters, schools, or theaters so the clothes are distributed to people who genuinely need them.
 Especially for those wondering what to do with old maternity clothes, sustainable wedding dresses, high school sports uniforms, and other specialty garments.

 - Give directly to families in need or friends with younger children.
 Hand me downs get a bad rap but they’re one of the best ways to ensure clothing gets reused while also being cost conscious.

 - Prioritize local organizations, since larger charity thrift chains make it harder to trace what’s happening to your clothes (and profits made from them).

 - Keep the cycle going by buying secondhand goods and creating demand for textile recycling.
 28% of people donate clothes and only 7% buy secondhand.

 Interested in turning a closet purge into some extra $$$?

-- ThredUp is hassle-free way to get rid of clothing in bulk.
+- ThredUp is hassle-free way to get rid of bulk clothing.
 They send you a bag with prepaid shipping to fill and send back.
 They take care of the rest.
 For any they don’t want, they’ll send to proper textile recycling channels.

-- Poshmark is a popular peer-to-peer thrifting website with an app that makes selling old clothes as easy as 1-2-3.
+- Poshmark is a popular peer-to-peer thrifting website with an app that makes selling old clothing as easy as 1-2-3.